unibg-seclab/permissionsnoop/README.md

 Usage: permissionsnoop [OPTIONS] <COMPONENT>...

 Arguments:
   <COMPONENT>...
-A command or a sequence of space-separated thread identifiers
+A command or a sequence of space-separated thread identifiers.
+	                             Tracing terminates when command exits, and when user inputs <ENTER>
+								 if thread identifiers are specified.

 Options:
   -a, --aggregate  Print aggregate permission on exit